 As stated above, for fiscal year 2019, CPD estimated its accrued grant liabilities to be \$910.9 million.
 OCFO conducted its process to validate CPD's estimate and determined that CPD's estimate was reasonable.
 However, internal control deficiencies prevented OCFO from adequately validating CPD's estimated accrued grant liabilities in accordance with FASAB Technical Release 12, Accrual Estimates for Grant Programs.
 Due to a lack of relevant data available from grantee reporting, OCFO conducted a survey to obtain expenditure data from grantees responsible for a statistical sample of projects.
 OCFO received survey responses from grantees for 465 of 628 sampled projects and used that information to validate CPD's estimate by developing an independent point estimate and range.
-OCFO compared its independent point estimate and range to CPD's estimate and determined that CPD's estimate was reasonable.
+OCFO compared its independent point estimate and range.